emedinaa/Kotlin-multiplatfotm/README.md

 # Kotlin-multiplatfotm
-(coming soon)Demo aplication in Android and IOS using Kotlin Multiplatform
+(coming soon)Demo application in Android and IOS using Kotlin Multiplatform